By GREGG WYCHERLEY

 A prominent New Zealand academic and media critic has been named in a $39 million lawsuit brought by a disgruntled ex-employee in the United States.

-Canterbury University's associate professor of philosophy, Denis Dutton, was included in a suit brought by former employee Nancy Strickland relating to the sale of the Arts and Letters Daily website.
+Canterbury University's associate professor of philosophy, Denis Dutton, was included in a suit brought by former employee Nancy Strickland relating to the sale of the

 Professor Dutton founded the award-winning site in 1998 and employed Ms Strickland as executive editor in 1999.

 She worked for the site for six months, but claims she was a partner and is owed a share of the profit from the sale of the site and associated compensation totalling US$16.5 million.

 Professor Dutton sold the site, which was named in 1999 by Britain's Observer newspaper as the "Best Website in the World", to New York publishing company Academic Partners.

 The suit alleges Professor Dutton conspired with Academic Partners to deny Ms Strickland her rightful share of the proceeds of the sale of the site, which she claims sold for more than $US1 million.

 Professor Dutton told the Herald that Ms Strickland's claims were unfounded, and her estimate of the sale price of the site was an exaggeration.

 His lawyer would respond to the suit within the next month.